ilmgut/limit_dataset/README.md

 # Dataset for the paper "LiMiT: The Literal Motion in Text Dataset".

-LiMiT Dataset described in the paper.
+LiMiT Dataset described in the paper: "LiMiT: The Literal Motion in Text Dataset", Findings of EMNLP, 2020.

 The limit dataset of ~24K sentences that describe literal motion (~14K sentences), and sentences not describing motion or other type of motion (e.g. fictive motion).
 Senteces were extracted from electronic books categorized as fiction or novels, and a portion from the [NetActivity Captions Dataset](https://cs.stanford.edu/people/ranjaykrishna/densevid/).